elka1968/Supplier-Categorization/Walkthrough.md

             bar()
 ```
 - This is the supplier similarity section of the code.
 It uses a similarity threshold to control the matching.
-- It uses "scorer=fuzz.ratio" (part of the 'RapidFuzz' package).
+- It uses "process.extract" (part of the 'RapidFuzz' package).
+If you wanted to use 'FuzzyWuzzy' you can use "process.extractBests" but

 ```
     # Remove commas and ellipses from 'Supplier_Normalized' again